25 of the Best Irish Comedians: The Irish Humour

 4. Tommy Tiernan

 Tiernan has a unique way of putting words together and bringing stories to life.
-Throughout his comedy routines, Tommy often gives his thoughts on family life and religion.
-His quirkiness, honest humour, and great storytelling are just a few reasons why people love him.
+He often gives his thoughts on family life and religion throughout his comedy routines.
+His quirkiness, honest humour, and great storytelling skills are just a few reasons why people love him.

-One of the best Irish stand up comedians in the country, A Tommy Tiernan gig is perfect for anyone who likes to have a good laugh!
+Tommy also hosts a podcast on Spotify and Apple Music alongside co-hosts Hector Ó hEochagáin and Laurita Blewitt.
+It is a treat for fans of comedy!
+One of the best Irish stand-up comedians in the country, Tommy Tiernan, is perfect for anyone who likes to have a good laugh!

 Tommy Tiernan Live

-As we approach our top three comedians, why not guess in the comments below who you think deserves the top spot!
+As we approach our top three comedians, why not tell us in the comments below who you think deserves the top spot?

 3. Graham Norton